 Any manager in the food service industry knows how quickly a busy night can put you in the weeds.
-A hectic kitchen can not only stress out your staff, but also the increased work pace can lead to in-the-moment injuries such as cuts, burns and falls.
+A hectic kitchen can not only stress out your staff but also the increased work pace can lead to in-the-moment injuries such as cuts, burns, and falls.
 However, even on slow lunch shifts and quiet Tuesday nights, accidents are bound to happen.
-Whether your workers are prepping food or tackling a heap dirty dishes, it's important that they feel safe while they perform work functions.
+Whether your workers are prepping food or tackling a heap of dirty dishes, it's important that they feel safe while they perform work functions.
 Of course, having a first aid kit approved by the Occupational Safety and Health Administration is the top priority, but here are five additional tips for making safety a priority in your restaurant kitchen:

 1. Make sure first aid supplies are readily available